bsiever/microbit-pxt-blehid/README.md

 mouse.isEnabled()
 ```

 `true` indicates that the device is currently subscribed to the service.  `false` indicates the device is _not_ currently subscribed to the service.
-This may mean that the other device is off our out of range.
+This may mean that the other device is off or out of range.

 ## AssistiveTouch

 A mouse can be used in iOS when ([Assistive Touch](https://support.apple.com/en-us/HT210546) features are enabled,  See [here](https://www.macworld.com/article/232969/how-to-use-a-mouse-with-your-ipad-or-iphone.html) for more detail.

-# Absolute Mouse
+# Absolute Mouse Service #amsolute-mouse

 Absolute mouse currently only works on macOS and Windows.
 Interactions beteen Absolute Mouse and Mouse may not be well defined.